-- Laksa Sarawak: Spicy, slightly fishy, and certainly filling, Sarawak's version of laksa noodles is different than that found in other parts of Southeast Asia.
+- Laksa Sarawak: Spicy, slightly fishy, and filling, Sarawak's version of laksa noodle soup is different than that found in other parts of Southeast Asia.

-- Midin: A local fern that grows wild in the rainforest, midin is healthy, delicious, and remains crunchy even after being cooked!
-You can order midin as a side dish at the Top Spot Seafood restaurant.
-Try it cooked in garlic.
+- Midin: A local fern that grows wild in the rainforest, midin is healthy, delicious, and remains crunchy even after being cooked (try it prepared in garlic).

-- Kolo Mee: Kolo Mee is the default noodle soup for many locals.
-Made from egg noodles, the... dish is cheap and best enjoyed in Chinatown.
+- Kolo Mee: The default noodle soup for many locals, kolo mee, made from egg noodles, is an inexpensive dish best enjoyed in Chinatown.

-- Kek Lapis: The colorful, multi-layer cakes seen around town are a local treat known as kek lapis.
-Beware: they are as heavy as they look.
+- Kek Lapis: The colorful, multi-layer cakes seen around town are a local treat known as kek lapis; they are as heavy as they look.

-Empurau, a type of carp from Sarawak that eats only fruit, is the most expensive fish in Malaysia, perhaps all of Asia.
-A prepared fish can cost up to US $500 or more in a restaurant!
+- Empurau: This type of carp from Sarawak eats only fruit, and is the most expensive fish in Malaysia and perhaps all of Asia.